-The full form of CITES is Convention on International Trade in Endangered Species of Wild Fauna and Flora) is an international agreement between governments with an objective of the preservation of the planet’s plants and animals by ensuring that the international trade in their specimens does not threaten their survival.
-It is an important topic for GS-III of the IAS Exam and this article will provide you with relevant facts about CITES.
+The full form of CITES is Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+CITES is an international agreement between governments with an objective of the preservation of the planet’s plants and animals by ensuring that the international trade in their specimens does not threaten their survival.
+It was adopted in 1963 and entered into force in 1975.